 Noise can cause permanent hearing loss, but also reduce the overall quality of life and negatively affect the health by increased physical, mental, and social strain.

-The effect of noise as a stressor should be especially emphasized because it significantly enhances the harmful effects of other stressors that are often present in the life of modern man.
+The effect of noise as a stressor on our safety and health should be especially emphasized because it significantly enhances the harmful effects of other stressors that are often present in the life of modern man.
 Their consequences, today the most common diseases in the modern world, are mental diseases (like neurotic disorders) and psycho-organic diseases (high blood pressure, stomach ulcers, heart diseases, etc.).

 Noise should be combated by technical measures, and if this is not possible by the use of personal protective equipment.
 What are the basic procedures and how to implement them in practice are crucial information of those working on a construction site.